 - This brings administrative simplification and protection against the inactivity of administrative bodies in the Czech Republic through the horizontal introduction of the principle of "tacit consent" into Czech law.
 It involves the so-called creation of authorisation through expiry of a deadline.

-- It enshrines the establishment of Single Points of Contact (SPC) and defines the information and services which they provide.
+It enshrines the establishment of Single Points of Contact (SPC) and defines the information and services they provide.
 The role of Single Point of Contact is performed by fifteen selected municipal trade licensing offices.
 An electronic SPC has been established on the BusinessInfo.cz portal.

-- the age limit has been removed from authorisation processes in which this restriction was not justified, a legal right to the issuing of an authorisation after fulfilment of all the legal requirements has been introduced in some cases, and the requirement for permanent residence in the Czech Republic has been scrapped.
+- the age limit has been removed from authorisation processes in which this restriction was not justified, a legal right to the issuing of an authorisation after fulfillment of all the legal requirements has been introduced in some cases, and the requirement for permanent residence in the Czech Republic has been scrapped.

 Types of services